fractal-bootcamp/fundamentals-drills/system-design/design.md

 Users primarily interact with posts in a given channel.

 We will use a single page app where user clients query for information the server as necessary.
+Clients send Post-related actions to the server.
+When a client is logged in, they establish a socket to be pushed information by the server about new posts across various channels.
+The server handles long-term storage by saving new posts, reactions, and channels to the database.
+The server follows up on successful updates by notifying all logged-in clients that there are new messages.

+Channels may be created and deleted in order to create a new disjunct category for posts to reside in.
+Posts belong to specific channels.
+Users' reactions also belong to specific posts.

 User Flow.